defold/editor2-issues/faq/glgenbuffers.md

 [Bug report on intel drivers](https://software.intel.com/en-us/forums/graphics-driver-bug-reporting/topic/607695)

 The editor appears to run fine if you undo the manifest change on the bundled `java.exe`.
-You can get a patched version here: [java.exe](https://github.com/defold/editor2-issues/raw/master/faq/java.exe)
-You can do it yourself by following these instructions:
+You can modify the manifest of the bundled Java version yourself by following these instructions:

 First you need the [Manifest Tool](https://msdn.microsoft.com/library/aa375649).
 It's distributed as part of the Windows SDK.
 You probably already have it if you have Visual Studio installed.